casthub/docs/en/automation-cards/conditions.md

 When a Trigger is executed, all Conditions will be executed together.
 In order for the Automation to continue to Actions, all of the Conditions must pass, i.e. not throw any uncaught errors.
 A function inside the Condition will be called to make this check, `run`.
 It accepts a single parameter, `input`, which is the data output from the Trigger that executed the Automation.

-Each Trigger can define it's own [I/O Schema](/automation-cards/io), as such, it's better to test or hard-encode certain services/systems your Condition works with if you rely on the given `input`.
+Each Trigger can define it's own <docs-link path="/automation-cards/io">I/O Schema</docs-link>, as such, it's better to test or hard-encode certain services/systems your Condition works with if you rely on the given `input`.

 <code-group>
 <code-block label="TypeScript" active>